Hell's Half Acre (Nashville, Tennessee)

 Hell's Half Acre was a neighborhood and could be seen in the line of sight northwest of the present-day Tennessee State Capitol.
 As the African American population of Nashville increased following the conclusion of the Civil War, Hell's Half Acre housed much of the city's 37% black population in 1900.
 The area became a hub for African American culture and black-owned or operated businesses, churches, and schools.
 Additionally, the neighborhood followed the common trend for many urban neighborhoods during this time as it became a center for various Vices.
 Prostitution became common with the presence of its red-light district, and gambling was also commonplace.
 Nevertheless, Hell's Half Acre leaves a legacy highlighting African Americans' experiences and cultural contributions through the Reconstruction era, with some highlighting the origins of Nashville hot chicken to have been near the area.

-A historic marker regarding the Hell's Half Arce neighborhood.
+A historic marker regarding the Hell's Half Acre neighborhood.